RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

     - Law-Creating Processes:
       - For the World Court to apply a rule, it must stem from treaties, international customary law, or general principles recognized by civilized nations.
       - This enumeration excludes other potential sources like natural law or moral postulates.
-    - Court’s Obligation:
+    - Court's Obligation:
       - The Court must consider any rule from these three law-creating processes.
-      - The rule’s origin (humanity considerations, civilization standards) is irrelevant if it aligns with these processes.
+      - The rule's origin (humanity considerations, civilization standards) is irrelevant if it aligns with these processes.
     - Ex aequo et bono def Decisions:
       - The Court can decide cases ex aequo et bono (equity) only with parties' agreement, which must itself be treaty-based.
     - Formal vs. Material Sources: